NicolasBreval/scripts-manager/README.md

 │   └── rabbitmq # Folder to link with RabbitMQ volume ├── libs # All libraries needed for apps projects
-│   └── distributed-utils # Library with some util classes to define distributed-system-based operations ├── project.code-workspace # VSCode workspace file
+│   └── distributed-utils # Library with some util classes to define distributed-system-based operations │   └── script-runner # Library which contains some elements with the ability to run scripts of a concrete language ├── project.code-workspace # VSCode workspace file
 ├── tools # Some script tools needed for VSCode workspace tasks │   └── install-libs # Task's script to compile and install project's maven libs